firedev/pf-website/src/_pages/index.md

 It involves some mental gymnastic in form of questions to contemplate.
 You can go at your own pace, it's up to you.
 This is how you start pulling the thread, anyway.

-I reached what goes by "englightment" in non-scientific circles and reprogrammed myself.
+I reached what goes by "enlightment" in non-scientific circles and reprogrammed myself.
 This is how I got there and what I learned along the way.
 Here is my gift to the `IT Crowd` — Smart, Skeptical, Opinionated.
 Here is what worked.

 # What worked?